MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 ## Auth0

-To allow users to login to MyGet using their Auth0 account, enable the Auth0 authentication module.
+To allow users to sign in to MyGet using their Auth0 account, enable the Auth0 authentication module.

 Once the **Add authentication module** dialog is shown, we can find **Settings for Auth0**.
 Make sure to keep this window open as we will need it for the remainder of the configuration steps.

 In a separate browser window:

-* Log in to your Auth0 account and open the dashboard under **[Clients](https://manage.auth0.com/#/clients)**.
+* Sign in to your Auth0 account and open the dashboard under **[Clients](https://manage.auth0.com/#/clients)**.
 * Click **Create client**, enter a client name (e.g. *MyGet*), and select **Regular Web Applications** as the client type.
 * Click **Create**.
 * In the client management dashboard, open the **Settings** tab.
 Note the *Domain*, * Client ID* and *Client Secret* values which we will need later on.
 But let's first configure the Auth0 side!